Margarita (Indian TV series)

-Margarita was an Indian television show broadcast on Zee TV in 1997, starring Milind Soman and Rajeshwari Sachdev, and co-starring Nivedita Bhattacharya, Malvika Singh, Vinay Pathak, Nadira, and Kalpana Iyer.
+Margarita is an Indian television show broadcast on Zee TV in 1997, starring Milind Soman, Rajeshwari Sachdev, Nivedita Bhattacharya, Malvika Singh, Vinay Pathak, Nadira, and Kalpana Iyer.

 Margarita is a love story, set in Goa against a Portuguese backdrop.
-Soman plays the lead role of Pedro who is in love with Margarita, also called Tita, the youngest of the family's three children.
+It tells the story of Pedro who is in love with Margarita, also called Tita, the youngest of the family's three children.
 However, a family tradition that the youngest daughter remains unmarried to take care of her aged parents prevents the two from marrying.
 So, Soman marries one of the other sisters to be close to his loved one.

 This show was ahead of its time.
 The show begins in a TV studio where Suchitra Pillai narrates the story of Margarita, her grandmother from her diary kept and maintained by Margarita throughout her life.

 The music has been scored by Louis Banks and the costumes designed by Wendell Rodriques.